Easy Fig Jam (from Dried Figs)

-- Bring your mixture to a boil, then simmer it for about 15 minutes.
-Add more water as needed to keep the bottom of the pan covered and the figs moist.
+- Bring the water to a boil, then simmer for about 15 minutes until the figs are very soft.
+Add more water as needed to keep the bottom of the pan covered and the figs moist (but not submerged).

-- Store your jam in the fridge or freezer.
-It will keep in the fridge for a couple weeks, or the freezer for a couple months.
+- Store the jam in the fridge (for up to a week) or freezer (for up to several months).
 Do NOT store this jam in the pantry since this recipe is not meant for canning.

 ALL TEXT AND PHOTOS COPYRIGHT © THE ROGUE BRUSSEL SPROUT 2021